 Black Ragdoll Cat Breed Overview & History

 When it comes to the elusive black Ragdoll cat, the entire story begins with a cat named Blackie.
 This male feline was the first documented black ragdoll.
-Curiously, what happened actually, Ann, the official breeder of Ragdolls had a group of kittens that were very relaxed, calm, and kid-friendly.
+Curiously, what happened actually, Ann, the official breeder of Ragdolls, had a group of kittens that were very relaxed, calm, and kid-friendly.

 Time flies, Blackie’s black coat simply didn’t sit right with the established Ragdoll breed standards.
 Obviously, the ragdoll breed has pretty strict standards set by CFA & TICA (The International Cat Association), mostly about pattern and color, and black just isn’t part of the recognized standard.